noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 (Does Kaito-san... hate taking a bath on an onsen with me?)

 I think that way of asking is too unfair.
-There’s still no inflection in her voice, but the damage is still too d\*mn high.
+There’s still no inflection in her voice, but the damage is still too damn high.
 Alright...
 I’ll go with you.
 I just have to take a bath with you, right?!

 (Thank you.
 Then, I’m looking forward to seeing your arrival.)